April 19, 1994: The executive in charge of Apple’s revolutionary new product line, the Newton MessagePad, parts ways with the company.

 This post contains affiliate links.
 Cult of Mac may earn a commission when you use our links to buy items.

-The next Macintosh?
+Apple Newton: The next Macintosh?

 “It was Sculley’s Macintosh,” is how Frank O’Mahoney, one of the Apple marketing managers who worked on the Newton, told me when I interviewed him for my book The Apple Revolution.
 “It was Sculley’s opportunity to do what Steve had done, but in his own category of product.”

-Born in Belgium, Bastiaens joined Apple from Philips Electronics in the Netherlands, where he had helped launch the Philips CD-Interactive player there.)
+Born in Belgium, Bastiaens joined Apple from Philips Electronics in the Netherlands.
+(He previously helped launch the Philips CD-Interactive player there.)

-Later software and hardware updates made the Newton a very powerful tool, but the fixes didn’t come soon enough for Apple, which needed the stylus-based personal data assistant to be an immediate hit.
+Later software and hardware updates made the Newton a very powerful tool, but the fixes didn’t come soon enough for Apple.
+Cupertino needed the stylus-based PDA to blow up and become an immediate hit.

-He became CEO and president of speech-recognition company Lernout & Houspie Speech Products, which was later sued by stockholders who claimed it had cooked its books.
-In May 2001, he was taken into custody and extradited to Belgium, facing criminal charges.
-In 2010 he was sentenced to three years in prison.
+He became CEO and president of speech-recognition company Lernout & Houspie Speech Products, which later was sued by stockholders.
+They claimed the company cooked its books.
+In May 2001, authorities took Bastiaens into custody.
+He was extradited to Belgium to face criminal charges.
+And, in 2010, a court sentenced him to three years in prison.

 Newton MessagePad improves, but not Steve Jobs pulls the plug